rust-lang/book/src/ch01-03-hello-cargo.md

 file is a bit sparse.
 You won’t ever need to change this file manually; Cargo manages its contents for you.

-We just built a project with `cargo build` and ran it with `./target/debug/hello_cargo`, but we can also use `cargo run` to compile the code and then run the resulting executable all in one command:
+We just built a project with `cargo build` and run it with `./target/debug/hello_cargo`, but we can also use `cargo run` to compile the code and then run the resulting executable all in one command: